 In the case of misuse, a P-Card user has purchased something with the card that was surely “inappropriate.”
 There’s no question about the use itself being “wrong” or “incorrect.”
 Instead, the questions are: Did this person know how to use the card correctly in the first place?
 Did the user know that he or she was purchasing something outside of the company’s policies and procedures?
 Or, were there extenuating circumstances that led the user to not know — such as a lack of adequate training or communication?

-If a user has no knowledge on how to use a P-Card correctly and then goes on to use the card incorrectly — that is misuse.
+If a user has limited knowledge on how to use a P-Card correctly and then goes on to use the card incorrectly — that is misuse.
 The user never intended to use the card inappropriately.
 There was no intent to deceive.
 Rather, the user just didn’t know.
 It then becomes difficult to point a finger of blame and fault at a user who, acting purely out of ignorance, uses a P-Card in a way inconsistent with company policies and procedures.

 Example of misuse